LunaAmora/4orth/README.md

 - Hexadecimal numbers
 - Xor Intrinsic
-- Baked in randon number generator (will be removed once there is float and int64 support) Gets an int from the stack and generates a number bettwen 0 and that number, returning the result:
+- Baked in randon number generator (will be removed once there is float and int64 support).
+Gets an int from the stack and generates a number bettwen 0 and that number, returning the result:
 ```porth
 20 rnd